-James A. Donahue, Director since 1999 (non-executive Director since 2015), age 71 Business Experience and Other Directorships Experience, Qualifications and Attributes Mr. Donahue has been the non-executive Chairperson We believe Mr. Donahue's qualifications to sit on our of Cohu since December 24, 2015.
-Prior to this he Board include his extensive board and executive, served as Executive Chairperson of Cohu from including CEO, experience in the semiconductor December 28, 2014 to December 24, 2015, and as equipment industry and broad knowledge of business Chairperson of the Board from 2010 until 2014.
-Mr. development and strategy, corporate governance and Donahue was President and Chief Executive Officer of operations.
-Cohu from June 2000 to December 2014, and President and Chief Operating Officer of Cohu from 1999 to 2000.
+James A. Donahue, Director since 1999 (non-executive Director since 2015), age 71 Business Experience and Other Directorships Experience, Qualifications and Attributes Mr. Donahue has been the non-executive Chairperson of Cohu since We believe Mr. Donahue's qualifications to sit on our Board include his December 24, 2015.
+Prior to this he served as Executive Chairperson of extensive board and executive, including CEO, experience in the Cohu from December 28, 2014 to December 24, 2015, and as Chairperson semiconductor equipment industry and broad knowledge of business of the Board from 2010 until 2014.
+Mr. Donahue was President and Chief development and strategy, corporate governance and operations.
+Executive Officer of Cohu from June 2000 to December 2014, and President and Chief Operating Officer of Cohu from 1999 to 2000.
 He also served concurrently as President of Delta Design, Inc., a wholly owned subsidiary of Cohu from 1983 to 2010.
 Mr. Donahue also previously served as a director of SMSC from 2003 until 2012.